Updated: February 1, 2022

 Facultad de Derecho & Plaza Brasil

-Leaving the Plaza de las Naciones Unidos and the enormous flower behind, it’s impossible to miss the gigantic, columned Law School.
+Leaving the Plaza de las Naciones Unidos and its enormous metal flower behind, it’s impossible to miss the gigantic, columned Law School.

 Walk along the base of the steps towards the bridge crossing Libertador Avenue.